Woolly veronica

 - Is Woolly veronica good for the Colorado Front Range?

-- Yes.
-Woolly veronica is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Woolly veronica is a well-suited groundcover for Colorado's Front Range.

 - How big does Woolly veronica get?